ahamedbasha-n/travellog/README.md

 2. City Specific Page
 3. Tourist Page

+## What it does?
+Travellog allows to explore different places across India and It display:
+- Name, location and description of place.
+- Details about the place like (fee, parking, pet-friendly, picnic area, medical-support, wifi, etc.)
+- Weather information as well as activity advice based on weather.
+- Precise Google Map on the location of the place.
+- User submitted reviews and feedback about the place.

 ## Challenges I ran into 💻
 - Authentication (Login/Logout) which was an issue and was not able to implement in this project.